drophero/api-documentation/v1/sections/subscribed.md

 ## Get subscriptions from timestamp

-- <code>GET /v1/subscribed/from/**int**</code> will return all current subscriptions and deleted subscriptions related to requester account from a point on time tu current (time to epoch/GMT).
+- <code>GET /v1/subscribed/from/**int**</code> will return all current subscriptions and deleted subscriptions related to requester account from a point on time to current (time to epoch/GMT).

 Example: